PYTHON

 Modeling the Real World

-You can use classes to resemble the real world in your application.
+You can use classes to resemble the natural world in your application.
 This approach is beneficial for applications that simulate real-world systems, such as inventory management or customer tracking.
 Creating a class for each entity ensures that your application accurately represents and manages these entities.

 class Car: